-A few weeks ago I posted (here and shared on Instagram) about a Yeti Tumbler that I monogrammed to take with me on our Disney Cruise.
-Since then MANY of you have emailed me asking me how to add a DIY Disney Monogram to at Yeti (or other tumbler).
+A few weeks ago I posted (here and shared on Instagram) about a personalized Yeti Tumbler that I monogrammed to take with me on our Disney Cruise.
+Since then MANY of you have emailed me asking me how to make a DIY Disney Monogram to at Yeti (or another stainless steel tumbler).
 Today I’m going to show you how I did it (it’s easier than you think).

 Last summer my husband bought a Yeti tumbler for himself.
 I didn’t really think much of it.
 He used it to keep his ice water cool on our boat all day.
 I started to notice that it still had ice in it at the end of the day (even though it was over 90 outside).
 I thought, huh… cool.
 Then he got me one for Christmas, I put a cold Diet Coke in it and was sold.

 Every time I close my eyes I feel like the room is swaying back and forth.
 I’ll just pretend I’m back on the boat and not home dealing with “adult-ing” again ??.
 Here’s a tip if you go on a cruise take along your own cup.
 You can fill it up with ice water (or Diet Coke ?) and not have to get up from your lounge chair as often – most cruise lines only have tiny cups.
 I added a monogram to mine before I left with my @officialcricut – #disney #disneycruise #cricut #yeti #yetirambler #dvcmember #dvcmemories

 We went on a Disney Cruise for Spring Break and I thought it would be fun to make a little something “Disney” for me to take along with me.
 I’d seen the Disney monograms before and decided to take a crack at making one.
 I ended up making a tumbler both for myself and my daughter, both of which turned out to be very useful on our trip (cold drink = more time sitting in beach chair).